ml-in-barcelona/server-reason-react/README.md

   - UseState should "work"?
   - UseEffect should not run
 - Hooks and other callbacks should be untouched
+- Should we support shallowRenderer?
+(Render only one level of the component tree, leaving the rest as Capital leters and not recursively render them)
 - Components runtime?
 If there is a function call such as setState inside a component?
-- When Server components, can we transform React.node into json?
+- (Smoking idea) When Server components, can we transform React.node into json?